Healthdirect Free Australian health advice you can count on.

 • sleepwalking is affecting how well you or your child function during the day

-• you have concerns about sleepwalking
+• you are worried about sleepwalking

-Your doctor will probably begin by asking about your symptoms and medical history.
-They might also suggest that you undergo some investigations to rule out other medical conditions, such as obstructive sleep apnoea, which can increase the risk of sleepwalking.
+They might also suggest that you have some tests, These tests can rule out other health issues.
+Conditions such as obstructive sleep apnoea can increase your chance of sleepwalking.

 How is sleepwalking treated?